-The holiday season brings a number of unique driving risks.
+The holiday season brings a number challenges that make safe driving difficult.
 During this time of year, there can be difficult weather conditions, limited daylight, and drivers in unfamiliar areas.
 Here are six ways you can drive safely and smartly this holiday season.

 Before you start your trip, make sure your vehicle is in good shape for travel.
 This is especially important for winter driving conditions.
 Check the weather before heading out to ensure the roads are safe to drive on.
 And don’t forget a windshield scraper!

 Make sure you’re well-rested before a long drive.
 A study carried out by The National Highway Traffic Safety Administration (NHTSA) discovered that, from 2009 to 2013, 72,000 crashes, 44,000 injuries, and 800 deaths.
 Get home safely this holiday season.
 Plan your trip with another person who is able to drive if you can, and take regular breaks to avoid drowsy driving.

 Give yourself plenty of time and distance to react to the traffic around you.
 An Automotive Fleet Magazine article notes that for every one percent increase in speed, a driver’s chance of an accident increases by two percent, the chance of serious injury increases by three percent, and the chance of a fatality increases by about four percent.